Shakespeare in Love: Plot precedents and similarities

 After the film's release, certain publications, including Private Eye, noted strong similarities between the film and the 1941 novel No Bed for Bacon, by Caryl Brahms and S. J. Simon, which also features Shakespeare falling in love and finding inspiration for his later plays.
 In a foreword to a subsequent edition of No Bed for Bacon (which traded on the association by declaring itself "A Story of Shakespeare and Lady Viola in Love") Ned Sherrin, Private Eye insider and former writing partner of Brahms', confirmed that he had lent a copy of the novel to Stoppard after he joined the writing team, but that the basic plot of the film had been independently developed by Marc Norman, who was unaware of the earlier work.

 The film's plot can claim a tradition in fiction reaching back to Alexandre Duval's Shakespeare amoureux ou la Piece a l'Etude (1804), in which Shakespeare falls in love with an actress who is playing Richard III.
 The writers of Shakespeare in Love were sued in 1999 by bestselling author Faye Kellerman.
 She claimed that the plotline was stolen from her 1989 novel The Quality of Mercy, in which Shakespeare romances a Jewish woman who dresses as a man, and attempts to solve a murder.
 Miramax Films spokesman Andrew Stengel derided the claim, filed in the US District Court six days before the 1999 Academy Awards, as "absurd", and argued that the timing "suggests a publicity stunt".
 An out-of-court settlement was reached, but the sum agreed between the parties indicates that the claim was "unwarranted".

 Historical inaccuracies

 The film is "not constrained by worries about literary or historical accuracy" and includes anachronisms such as a reference to Virginia tobacco plantations, at a time before the Colony of Virginia existed.
-Queen Elizabeth I never entered a public theatre, as she does in the film.
-Between Romeo and Juliet and Twelfth Night, Shakespeare wrote ten other plays over a period of six years.
 Another historical liberty concerns the central theme of Shakespeare's struggle to create the story of Romeo and Juliet, whereas in real life he simply adapted an existing story.
 Arthur Brooke translated the Italian verse tale The Tragical History of Romeus and Juliet into English in 1562, 32 years before Shakespeare's Romeo and Juliet.

-A leading character is an Earl of Wessex, a title which in Shakespeare's time had not existed for over 500 years.
+A leading character is an Earl of Wessex, a title that in Shakespeare's time had not existed for over 500 years.
 The Sunday Telegraph reported that Prince Edward, Elizabeth II's third son, was drawn to the earldom of Wessex, which became his title upon marriage, after watching the film and seeing the character.